 2012: The Pembina Institute – a Canadian non-profit, sustainable energy think tank – recognized CPJ's executive director, Joe Gunn as a “Clean Energy Champion.”

-Want to learn more about climate change, policy challenges, and faithful action?
+Want to learn more about Canada's climate change policy?

-CPJ contributes unique research to the climate policy dialogue in Canada.
-Read CPJ’s latest research to learn more about a public justice perspective on ecological issues.
+Read the latest research from CPJ to learn more about a public justice perspective on ecological issues.
 Read more

-Want to understand how Christian values can translate into responsible policy?
+Want to understand how Christian values can translate into responsible climate change policy?

-CPJ’s ecological justice and climate change positions are rooted in an understanding that our economy, ecology, and society are interdependent.
-As Canadians of faith we have a responsibility to protect the earth and care for and all of creation.
-Read CPJ's ideas about how federal policy can be crafted to support ecological justice.
+CPJ’s ecological justice policy positions are rooted in an understanding that our economy, ecology, and society are interdependent.
 Read more

 Wondering how to start or continue difficult conversations about climate change in your community?